joprice/type-formatter/README.md

 # type-formatter
 Scala compiler plugin to format type errors

+**This is a proof of concept and has not been tested against a large project.
+Use at your own risk.**

 This plugin hijacks the compiler's error reporting to improve the readability of symbolic infix types:

 Before: